arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 There are many similar series online, some specific to F# such as [The "Understanding Parser Combinators" series][wlaschin] by Scott Wlaschin.
 This post tries to stand out in a few different ways:

+- If other attempts to this topic left you scratching your head, this series should make things a lot easier.
+  I've done my best to keep the learning curve as smooth as possible.
+Having to pick between being brief and assuming you knew a lot, or taking a longer path I went with the latter.
+I think it's nicer to know why stuff works rather than being being hit with jargon-heavy explanations.

 - Many tutorials begin with writing a simple parser &mdash;
 conventionally, the single-character parser.
 This does not.